 On September 17, 2010, New York State enacted the New York Prudent Management of Institutional Funds Act (the "Act").
-The Act will make significant changes to the way in which New York charities may invest and spend their institutional and endowment funds.
-This Client Alert describes what we believe are the more important changes and suggests an action plan for New York charities.
+The Act made significant changes to the way in which New York charities may invest and spend their institutional and endowment funds.
+In October 2010, we issued a Client Alert describing what we believed were the more important changes and suggested an action plan for New York charities.
+This Client Alert provides an update to the October 2010 Client Alert in response to the New York State Charities Bureau's recently issued practical guidance reflecting its interpretation of the Act.